The New Status Qvo? SN 2021qvo is Another 2003fg-like Type Ia Supernova with a Rising Light-Curve Bump: Abstract

 \section{Abstract}

 In recent years, multiple Type Ia supernovae (SNe\,Ia) have been observed with ``bumps'' in their rising light curves shortly after explosion.
 Here, we present SN\,2021qvo: a SN\,Ia that exhibits a clear early bump in photometry obtained by the Young Supernova Experiment.
 Photometric and spectroscopic observations of SN\,2021qvo show that it has a broader light curve, higher peak luminosity, shallower \SiII\ $\lambda$5972 pseudo-equivalent width, and lower ejecta velocities than normal SNe\,Ia, which are all consistent with the characteristics of the 2003fg-like (often called ``super-Chandrasekhar") SN subtype.
 Including SN~2021qvo, just four known 2003fg-like SNe\,Ia have sufficient pre-peak data to reveal a rising light-curve bump, and all four have bump detections.
 Host-galaxy analysis reveals that SN\,2021qvo exploded in a low-mass galaxy ${\rm log}(M_{\ast}/M_{\odot}) = 7.83^{+0.17}_{-0.24}$, also consistent with other members of this class.
-We investigate the validity of the leading early-bump 2003fg-like SN\,Ia progenitor model, an interaction between the circumstellar material (CSM) and the SN ejecta, by modeling the early bump and subsequent light-curve evolution of SN\,2021qvo with the Modular Open Source Fitter for Transients.
-We find that the bump can be modeled with a best-fit CSM mass of $\log_{10}(M_\mathrm{CSM}/M_{\odot}) = -2.33^{+0.26}_{-0.15}$.
+The current leading early-bump 2003fg-like SN\,Ia progenitor model involves an interaction between the circumstellar material (CSM) and the SN ejecta.
+We test the validity of this theory by modeling the early bump and subsequent light-curve evolution of SN\,2021qvo with the Modular Open Source Fitter for Transients.
+We find that the bump can be modeled with a best-fit CSM mass in the range $M_\mathrm{CSM}=3.31-8.51 \times 10^{-3} M_\odot$.
 SN\,2021qvo adds to the small but growing number of 2003fg-like SNe\,Ia with rising light-curve bumps; as the number of these SNe\,Ia with CSM estimates continues to grow, population-level inferences about the CSM distribution will be able to constrain the progenitor scenario for these SNe\,Ia.

 \keywords{Type Ia supernovae(1728)}